Scientific-Humanitarian Committee

-The Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, WhK) was founded by Magnus Hirschfeld in Berlin in May 1897, to campaign for social recognition of lesbian, gay, bisexual and transgender people, and against their legal persecution.
+The Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, WhK) was a transnational advocacy group and civil rights organization founded by Magnus Hirschfeld in Berlin in May 1897, to campaign for the legal rights and social recognition of lesbian, gay, bisexual, and transgender (LGBT) people, and against their institutionalized discrimination and persecution in Western societies.
 It was the first LGBT rights organization in history.
-The motto of the organization was "Per scientiam ad justitiam" ("through science to justice"), and the committee included representatives from various professions.
+The motto of the organization was Per scientiam ad justitiam ("Through science to justice"), and the committee included representatives from various professions.
 The committee's membership peaked at about 700 people.
 In 1929, Kurt Hiller took over as chairman of the group from Hirschfeld.
-At its peak, the WhK had branches in approximately 25 cities in Germany, Austria and the Netherlands.
+At its peak, the WhK had branches in approximately 25 cities in Weimar Germany, the Republic of Austria, and the Netherlands.